harmrai/azure-policies/README.md

 # azure-policies

 ### Get Aliases
 Get aliases required for when defining types in a policy.
-Below is an example of both PowerShell and AzureCLI
+Below is an example for retrieving the aliases for KeyVault using both PowerShell and AzureCLI

 ```powershell
 Get-AzPolicyAlias -NamespaceMatch 'Microsoft.KeyVault' | Select-Object -ExpandProperty Aliases